Callme-Ishmael/MPhys/README.md

 ----------

-This week I focused on understanding in full detail the theoretical and algorithmic construction of spin correlations as implemented in the Herwig (Richardson) and PanScales frameworks.
+This week we focused on understanding in full detail the theoretical and algorithmic construction of spin correlations as implemented in the Herwig (Richardson) and PanScales frameworks.

 In the Richardson paper (Herwig shower with spin correlations), the central idea is that spin effects are captured by assigning a spin density matrix to each particle at the moment of production or branching.
 Specifically, when a gluon is produced, for example from a hard process such as \( H \to gg \), it is assigned a spin density matrix \( \rho \) determined by the helicity amplitudes of the production process: